yalem123/mobile-banking-reviews/README.md

 3. Run in Google Colab or local environment

-*Developed by Yalem for Omega Consultancy Challenge in TEN Academy*
+*Developed by Yalembrhan kelayneh  for Omega Consultancy Challenge in TEN Academy*

-# How to Use

-👉 Just copy this and save it as `README.md` in your main branch 👉 Update status of tasks as you progress
-👉 This looks very professional for reviewers